arangodb/docs/3.10/graphs-enterprise-graphs-getting-started.md

    - For **Orphan collections**, insert a list of vertex collections that are part of the graph but not used in any edge definition.
 5. Click **Create**.
-6. Open the graph and use the functions of the Graph Viewer to visually interact with the graph and manage the graph data.
+6. Click the card of the newly created graph use the functions of the Graph Viewer to visually interact with the graph and manage the graph data.

 ![Create EnterpriseGraph](images/graphs-create-enterprise-graph-dialog.png)

-## Create an EnterpriseGraph using *arangosh*
+## Create an EnterpriseGraph using _arangosh_

 Compared to SmartGraphs, the option `isSmart: true` is required but the `smartGraphAttribute` is forbidden.